 Established through the foresight of civic leaders long gone, Lindenwood Cemetery is a well-known Fort Wayne Historic landmark, celebrating a 150th Anniversary.

 Twelve civic-minded leaders of the community pulled their personal resources together to purchase the acreage.
-What started as 152 acres of
+What started as 15

 The past week or so witnessed what the New York Times described as history quietly passing in Turkey when police officers fanned out to make dozens of arrests of chief active and retired military personnel.
 For Turkish citizens, the newspaper images were unforgettable: young police officers,